Jobcentre Plus: History

 As unemployment benefit was payable only for those with a contributions record, and even then for only twelve months for each claim, there remained a group on long-term low incomes, without access to benefit.
-That was relieved after the enactment of the National Assistance Act 1948, when payments began to be made to jobseekers on low incomes regardless of contributions.
+That was relieved after the enactment of the National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29), when payments began to be made to jobseekers on low incomes regardless of contributions.

 Initially, benefits were paid weekly in cash, at the employment exchange.
 From 1973, the-then Department of Employment began to open a new network of 'Jobcentres', with orange signage (re-branded 'Employment Service Jobcentre', with dark blue signage, from 1994 to 2002) that advertised jobs but did not process benefits.
 During this time, claimants were required to make claims and 'sign on' at separate unemployment benefit offices.
 With the introduction of the Employment Service in the mid-1990s, the unemployment benefit offices were integrated into Jobcentres.
 From the 1970s onwards, benefits were paid in the form of a girocheque, until the early-2000s, when payments would be made directly to the claimant's bank account.

 The first 56 Jobcentre Plus Pathfinder offices were brought into existence during October 2001.

 As part of the Efficiency Savings Programme of 2004, changes were made to the structure and management of Jobcentre Plus as part of the governmental review headed by Sir Peter Gershon and Sir Michael Lyons to increase departmental efficiency amounting to £960,000,000; a target considered achievable in the period 2007-08.
 This initial plan was implemented within the Jobcentre structure as the Delivering our Vision Programme.
 Between 2005 and 2008, directors of the board were to be reduced in number from eight to six, the number of districts from seventy to fifty, the number of management and support staff employed were reduced by 5% and, amongst other things, the number of locations specifically employed to process claims would be reduced from 650 to 77.

-In the 1990s, the Jobcentre reinforced a dress code which required male members of staff to wear ties.
+In the 1990s, the Jobcentre enforced a dress code which required male members of staff to wear ties.
 The code was later held to be in breach of the Sex Discrimination Act 1975.